-You probably have a lot of settings in your blog’s theme.
-But there many smaller elements that might be missing.
+You probably have a lot of custom settings in your blog’s theme.

-By changing an external style sheet, it can reference all your HTML pages.
+By changing an external style sheet, it can change all your HTML pages.

-But you don’t need to learn all about these complications.
+But you don’t need to learn all about the technical side.

 How to easily change your inline CSS

-The first step is to open your blog in Firefox or Chrome.
+The first step is to open your blog in Firefox, Chrome, or Microsoft Edge.

 Open your blog in a new tab or window.
 You can navigate to the page you want to change.